andrewpey/vtland/_posts/2021-12-22-mass-vehicle-replacement.md

 In parallel, we continue to iterate on the monumental rails and roads rework.
 We are absolutely aware that the current implementation - while obviously working in most cases - is a source of great frustration for players.

-The new system not only it should make building a much more pleasant experience, but introduce many new interesting features, like so:
+The new system not only should make building a much more pleasant experience, but introduce many new interesting features, like so:

 * Level crossings
 * Customizable curvature of tracks